aiven/aiven-docs/docs/products/clickhouse/concepts/data-integration-overview.md

 The managed databases integration allows using a database engine for handling your external data.
-When enabled, this type of integration provides you with an automatically created database, where you can have your data ingested.
+When enabled, this type of integration provides you with an automatically created database, where the remote data is exposed.

 Managed databases integration in Aiven for ClickHouse is supported with the following data source types: